Skip navigation

 What Will a Structural Engineer Tell Me?

-Corrosion of structural steel in public staircase
+Corrosion of structural steel

-What Is a Structural Engineer?
+What is a Structural Engineer?

 A structural engineer is a professional who has undergone extensive education, typically earning a general structural engineering degree before specialising in structures such as buildings, towers, retaining walls, and bridges.